emeu17/serverless-react/README.md

 ### Changes
-2022-04-04 Basic React app created including routes using react-dom 2022-04-24 Login implemented, still need to save token for using in other routes
+2022-04-04 Basic React app created including routes using react-dom 2022-04-24 Login implemented, still need to save token for using in other routes 2022-04-25 Token used to authorize logged in user 2022-05-28 Registering a user is now implemented.
+Login and Register are not shown when user is logged in anymore.